Hanford Engineer Works

-The Hanford Engineer Works was a nuclear production complex established by the United States federal government in 1943 as part of the Manhattan Project during World War II.
-The site, located at the Hanford Site on the Columbia River in Benton County, Washington, was home to the B Reactor, the first full-scale plutonium production reactor.
-Plutonium manufactured at the site was used in the first atomic bomb in the Trinity test, and in the Fat Man bomb that was used in the atomic bombing of Nagasaki in August 1945.
-It was commanded by Colonel Franklin T. Matthias until January 1946, and then by Colonel Frederick J. Clarke.
+The Hanford Engineer Works (HEW) was a nuclear production complex in Benton County, Washington, established by the United States federal government in 1943 as part of the Manhattan Project during World War II.
+It built and operated the B Reactor, the first full-scale plutonium production reactor.
+Plutonium manufactured at the HEW was used in the atomic bomb detonated in the Trinity test in July 1945, and in the Fat Man bomb used in the atomic bombing of Nagasaki in August 1945.
+The plant continued producing plutonium for nuclear weapons until 1971.
+The HEW was commanded by Colonel Franklin T. Matthias until January 1946,and then by Colonel Frederick J. Clarke.